Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-is an orthonormal Hilbert basis of $L^2(\M)$ consisting of eigenfunctions of $-\Delta$.
-However, there exist orthonormal Hilbert bases of $L^2(\M)$ which cannot be put in this tensorized form. \end{remark} In this introductory section, the sub-Laplacian we consider is either $\Delta_{\mathbf{H}}$, or $\Delta$, or an arbitrary sub-Laplacian $\Delta_{g,\mu}$ on a general sub-Riemannian manifold $(M,\mathcal{D},g)$.
+is an orthonormal basis of $L^2(\M)$ consisting of eigenfunctions of $-\Delta$.
+However, there exist orthonormal bases of $L^2(\M)$ which cannot be put in this tensorized form. \end{remark} In this introductory section, the sub-Laplacian we consider is either $\Delta_{\mathbf{H}}$, or $\Delta$, or an arbitrary sub-Laplacian $\Delta_{\sR}$ on a general sub-Riemannian manifold $(M,\mathcal{D},g)$.
 In all cases, we keep the same notations $g^*$, $\Sigma$ and $S\Sigma$ to denote the objects introduced in Section \ref{s:cotangentbdl}, without any reference in the notation to the underlying manifold even for the particular sub-Laplacians $\Delta_{\mathbf{H}}$ and $\Delta$.
 It should not lead to any confusion since the context is precisely stated when necessary.

-In order to give a precise statement of our second main result, it is necessary to introduce a decomposition of the sub-Laplacian $\Delta$ defined by \eqref{e:tracDelta}.
+In order to give a precise statement of our main results, it is necessary to introduce a decomposition of the sub-Laplacian $\Delta$ defined by \eqref{e:tracDelta}.
 Taking coordinates $(x_j,y_j,z_j)$ on the $j$-th copy of $\mathbf{H}$, we can write